hpcc-systems/DataMgmt/README.md

 ___

 <a name="gendata_appenddata"></a>
-`AppendData(dataStorePath, ds, filenameSuffix = '\'\'') := FUNCTIONMACRO`
+`AppendData(STRING dataStorePath, VIRTUAL DATASET ds, STRING filenameSuffix = '') := FUNCTION`

-Convenience method (function macro) that creates a new flat file from the given data and adds it to the first generation of data for the data store.
+Convenience method that creates a new flat file from the given data and adds it to the first generation of data for the data store.
 No existing data is replaced, nor is any data bumped to the next level.
 The record structure of this data must be the same as other data in the data store.

  * **Parameters:**
    * `dataStorePath` — The full path of the data store; must match the original argument to `Init()`; REQUIRED